hyperledger/iroha-2-docs/src/index.md

 ## Iroha 2 vs. Iroha 1

 Iroha 2 is a complete re-write of Hyperledger Iroha in Rust.
-As of writing the two projects are developed concurrently.
+As of writing, the two projects are developed concurrently.
 While Iroha 1 development is in a less active phase due to it being feature-complete, and widely used, it is not being abandoned.

 Iroha 2 learned in many respects from the original Iroha.
 Of particular importance is the new consensus algorithm: Sumeragi.
 The first version of Iroha used a consensus algorithm called Yac.
-It is a _crash-fault-tolerant_, which means that it can survive a set number of nodes crashing, e.g. losing power, being cut off from the network, being destroyed. _Sumeragi_, by contrast, was designed to be _Byzantine-fault-tolerant_.
+It is a _crash-fault-tolerant_, which means that it can survive a set number of nodes crashing, e.g. losing power, being cut off from the network, being destroyed.

+_Sumeragi_, by contrast, was designed to be _Byzantine-fault-tolerant_.
 This means that Iroha 2 can tolerate not only peers being inactive on the network, but also running malicious software, and actively trying to falsify data in the blockchain.

 ::: info
 We can mathematically prove that **Iroha 2 can work when up to 33% of its nodes are actively trying to stop Iroha 2 from working properly** (_or at all_).
 In other words, even if someone gained control of a _third_ of all of your network nodes, an Iroha 2 deployment is _mathematically guaranteed_ to keep working.